-One member shared that as a foster parent they are confused about the new process.
-Their DDD worker is very knowledgeable and helpful, but there is only so much information that she can give them.
-The member also shared that they received a form only two weeks before having to make a decision on it.
-They had to hastily decide and hope that it was for the best.
+One member said that they are confused about the new process.
+They said the documentation is very confusing and vague.
+Their DD worker is very knowledgeable and helpful, but there is only so much information that she can give them.
+They also shared that they received a form only two weeks before having to make a decision on it.
+They had to hastily decide and hope that it was the right decision.

 Jennifer: It seems like the underlying issue is that the process is not properly catered to children.
 It is a system designed for adults that is being used for children.
 A parent's income should not impact their child's benefits for this service, but they are still required to submit it